 The US Homeland Security Council published a “National Strategy for Pandemic Influenza” in 2005.
 This is a sort of a manual about what to do to prevent and deal with a pandemic.
 The World Health Organization, the US Centers for Disease Control Prevention (CDC) and other similar international agencies have of course also been onto it for decades.

 More recently, famous folk have been warning us about pandemics.
 For instance, Barak Obama warned us in 2014 and Bill Gates warned us in 2015.
 In another of my columns entitled “The Fragility of Human Existence” I pointed out that pandemics have been for decades firmly on the list of global existential threats that have been studied at prestigious institutions such as the Centre for the Study of Existential Risk based at Cambridge University.

 While this has been going on, another more insidious sickness has been taking hold in our community.
 I am talking about the ideologically-driven rationalization, consolidation and privatization of our health system by the neoliberal (market-oriented economics) crowd.
 These folk believe that excesses in the medical system beyond easily foreseeable daily needs equates to waste.
 So we should not have excess beds, we should not stockpile PPE and we should spend as little public money as possible on new health technologies.
-We should ration out the consumption of medical supplies, pharmaceuticals and access to diagnostic and therapeutics and we should definitely not stockpile.
+We should ration out the consumption of medical supplies, pharmaceuticals and access to diagnostics and therapeutics and we should definitely not stockpile.
 In short, we should keep the health system on life support and make individuals pay for whatever they use.
 If a person doesn’t have the money to pay for private health insurance then they are consigned to the dreaded waiting list.

 Despite ischemic heart disease being the major non-communicable killer disease in our society, our hospital in Whakatāne did not have one of these basic machines that is worth between $2K and $20K depending on sophistication and costing little or nothing to operate.
 Instead, the nearest ultrasound scanner to Whakatāne of this type was located in Tauranga hospital and was transported and used here one day per week.
 What a pathetic situation!